 - Cinnamon - This ingredient can be skipped in a pinch, but adds a nice warmth to the crust.

 - Salt - You can salt to taste.
 I prefer the crust to be slightly sweet, buttery and a little salty.
-If that is not your preference, than adjust to taste before adding the egg.
+If that is not your preference, than adjust to taste.

 How To Store This Keto Blackberry Cobbler?